Roborace, Steered by AI, Zooms Towards the Starting Line

 Impressive as those specs are, they have little to do with how races will play out.
 Roborace is designed to highlight the driving capabilities of AI, not mechanical prowess.
 Driving teams — expected to include equipment OEMs, universities, mobility companies, and even traditional racing teams — won’t be able to soup up their vehicles with additional sensors or more horsepower.
 Instead, they’ll be judged based on the quality of their algorithms and their AI capabilities.

-“What we don’t want this to be is a hardware competition,” said Roborace CEO Bryn Balcombe, in a GTC session.
+“What we don’t want this to be is a hardware competition,” said Roborace CTO Bryn Balcombe, in a GTC session.
 “The AI drivers that sit inside these cars are the key performance differentiators.”

 That means every car will have the same power under the hood.
 They’ll also have the same assortment of sensors and cameras and radars feeding them the same flow of information.